 This means you will have less work trying to keep the donation and event registration in sync with the individuals’ database records.
 PowerBase gives you the tools you need to develop a 360 degree view of each person’s participation in your organization and accepting payments through a credit card processor is one more step in closing the data gap.
 It’s far better to have the payment information in the database instead of a tracking spreadsheet, which leaves some information out of reach to most of the staff.

 Here's a Quick Summary

-PTP recommends (and receives a referral fee) for groups that use the IATs payment processor.
+PTP recommends that groups use the Stripe payment processor.
 We made this choice for a number of reasons:

 - It supports ACH bank transfers

 If you are in a hurry to setup a payment processor, we suggest that you get an account with Stripe and let us know so we can enable the appropriate module and get you started.

 When you set up your PowerBase to handle credit cards, you are connecting to a confusing and complicated financial system.